Skippeh/SatisfactoryHelper/README.md

 - Sometimes the game will take around a minute to launch then crash, and Epic Games Launcher will come up saying the game is already running.
   - Open the task manager and check if CrashReporter.exe from the game is running and terminate it.
 Relaunch the game using ```FactoryGame.exe```.
     - Most of the time it won't be running and EGS is just being weird (or it terminated already).
 Relaunching the game works in this case.
+  - Launching the game with -Epicportal commandline argument seems to bypass the issue entirely but online sessions won't work.